Sondoro/delani_studio/README.md

 - Click on icons to toggle between the respective description of each icon.
 - Hover over the Portfolio sections for a quick glance of the name of the project inside.
 - See a responsive site.
-- Get a notification acknowledging receipt of my message when I contact the studio.
+- Be able to contact the studio via a contact us page and get a notification acknowledging receipt of my message.

 ## Technologies used.
 - HTML